tenderbarbarian/personal-portfolio/src/projects/Portfolio.md

  If you'd like to learn more or have any questions please feel free to contact me.
  Oh, and feel free to give it star on GitHub if you like.

-## License

-The content of this project itself is licensed under The MIT License.
-If you find a use for this code useful, please cite Katarzyna Pohl as co-author.